About Salty Taste in Ayurveda

 Salty taste includes all foods that are rich in minerals, such as nettles.
 For the same reason, soil is considered salty.
 Many foods high in potassium, like potatoes, dandelions, and beans, are diuretics.
 Potassium and salt work like opposites in the body, both in fluid retention and on a cellular level (recall the sodium potassium pump).
 Salt aggravates Kapha.
 Potassium pacifies Kapha.

-INGREDIENTS THAT ARE SALTY
+INGREDIENTS WITH SALTY QUALITY

 About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
 His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
 His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
 John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.